bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 either ``"replace"`` or ``"append"``as the AjaxDataSource's ``mode`` argument to control this behavior.

-The endpoint that you are using with your ``AjaxDataSource`` needs to return a JSON dict that matches the standard |ColumnDataSource| format:
+The endpoint that you are using with your ``AjaxDataSource`` should return a JSON dict that matches the standard |ColumnDataSource| format, i.e. a JSON dict that maps names to arrays of values:

 .. code-block:: python